google/bbr/Documentation/bbr-faq.md

 # BBR FAQ

-Here are some frequently asked questions about BBR congestion control.
+Here are some frequently asked questions about BBR congestion control, including Linux TCP BBR and QUIC BBR.

 ## Where can I discuss BBR?